I Love L.A.: Lyrical analysis

 Newman is well known for his sardonic lyrics, as he would often write a song from a character's perspective and mock the first-person character and others like them.
-This style of songwriting can be seen in some of Newman's other songs, such as the slaver perspective in "Sail Away" (1972), and the redneck perspective in "Rednecks" (1974).
+This style of songwriting can be seen in some of Newman's other songs, such as the slaveholder's perspective in "Sail Away" (1972), and the redneck perspective in "Rednecks" (1974).
 Despite its lively sound, "I Love L.A." also includes these sardonic lyrics, specifically about the shallow and dark aspects of Los Angeles.
 When Newman is listing off various sites in Los Angeles, Newman is discussing how residents will talk about the lavish excess of the city (palm trees, beautiful women) in an attempt to hide the squalor (a homeless man begging for money).

 Nicholas Pell of LA Weekly noted how there were other parts of the song that serve as subtle insults to the city.
 He noted the Santa Ana winds in reality are very unpleasant, as the strong winds blow palm leaves and furniture around, and often bring hot dry weather.
 Pell believes the four streets listed at the end of the song were the four "must avoid" streets of 1983, due to gang violence and urban neglect.
 Pell ultimately described "I Love L.A." as a "paean to the moral weakness and intellectual vapidity" of Los Angeles.
 When journalist Timothy White asked whether or not "I Love L.A." was written as an insult to Los Angeles, Newman responded by saying he felt the lyrics were ambiguous.
 In a separate interview, Newman confessed an affection for his native city despite its imperfections: "There's some kind of ignorance L.A. has that I'm proud of.
 The open car and the redhead, the Beach Boys... that sounds really good to me."